Introduction

 False negatives, on the other hand, happen when actual threats go undetected, leaving the organization vulnerable to attacks.

-Striking a balance requires fine-tuning security systems, adjusting thresholds, and implementing intelligent anomaly detection techniques to reduce false positives without compromising threat detection.
+Striking a balance requires fine-tuning security systems, adjusting thresholds, and implementing intelligent anomaly detection techniques.
+This will help in reducing false positives without compromising threat detection.

 Regular testing, user reporting, continuous monitoring, and staying updated with threat intelligence help minimize the risk of false negatives.

-The growing demand for cybersecurity practitioners combined with the rapidly evolving threat landscape creates a gap between the need for skilled professionals and the available talent pool.
+The growing demand for cyber security practitioners creates a gap between the need for skilled professionals.
+This gap further increases by the rapidly evolving threat landscape and the limited availability of qualified talent.

-This shortage is exacerbated by the specialized nature of cybersecurity skills and the competition among organizations to attract and retain qualified individuals.
+This shortage deepens by the specialized nature of cyber security skills.
+The competition among organizations to attract and retain qualified individuals.

-To address this challenge, investments in cybersecurity education and training programs, collaborations between academia and industry, upskilling of existing employees, and fostering a strong cybersecurity community are crucial.
+To address this challenge, investments in cyber security education and training programs is important.
+Collaborations between academia and industry, upskilling of existing employees, and fostering a strong cyber security community are crucial.

 H. Constantly evolving threats: